 The board may create committees when necessary or appropriate.
 These committees are made up of board members and are assigned particular duties to assist the board in carrying out governance responsibilities.
 Currently, the board has three standing committees.

-Business Development & Policy Committee: The Committee reviews gaming, liquor and cannabis policies and monitors regulatory activities supporting a culture of red tape reductions and customer centricity.
-As well, the Committee considers business development and economic growth opportunities including gaming licence decisions.
+• Business Development & Policy Committee: The Committee reviews gaming, liquor and cannabis policies and monitors regulatory activities supporting a culture of red tape reductions and customer-centricity.
+The Committee also considers business development and economic growth opportunities, including gaming licence decisions.